socketsupply/nat-traversal-spec/SPEC.md

 #### Execution
 - An instance of the Peer class is constructed
-  - At least two UDP ports are bound, namely `.localPort` and `.staticDetectPort`
+  - Two UDP ports are bound, namely `.localPort` and `.testPort`
-    - Messages are parsed with JSON as the default encoding
+    - When a message is received it will dispatch the corresponding method.
   - An interval will poll for network interface changes
-    - if there is no `keepAlive` specified in the config the function returns
+    - IF there is no `keepAlive` specified in the config the function returns
     - An additional interval is started after `keepAlive` and repeats every `keepAlive` seconds
       - If `currentTime` - `lastPongReceived` > `keepalive` * `5`, the peer is Forgotten
       - If `currentTime` - `lastPongReceived` > `keepalive` * `3`, the peer is Missing